 In a nutshell, shamanism is a practice that is found all around the world in many cultures.
 It is said to be one of the oldest religious practices and the oldest form of religion.
 A shaman is a practitioner reaching an altered state of consciousness to help them interact with a spirit world, they are channelling energies into this world.

 It is used to heal people by calling on spirits from other realities like our own to restore spiritual power, restoring portions of an individual or group soul, many religions use shamanism, it is not specific to one.
 Shamans are healers that gather information from the spiritual realm and bring it back to our reality, these people are the medicine of the tribe who deal with imbalances, illness, as well as poor physical and emotional states.
-Today this practice has stayed the same and has also modernized, helping to deal with more up to date challenges such as health, wealth, business and relationships.
+Today this practice has stayed the same and has also modernised, helping to deal with more up to date challenges such as health, wealth, business and relationships.

 Shamanism is about us all being connected, it can benefit your health and wellbeing by tackling diseases, imbalances, in a partnership with botanical medicines, diet changes and other types of therapy.
 Due to shamanic healing being individualized to each unique person and their illness, there has been little interest in providing any financial support to find research within this practice.

 When most of us hear the word shamanism we think of a tribesperson dancing around a fire at night that is involved in a ritual, with accompanying drum beats and singing but inside that costume is a person with talent.